bakape/thumbnailer/README.md

 than available with native Go processing libraries through GraphicsMagic and ffmpeg bindings.

 For a comprehensive list of file formats supported by default, check the `matchers` slice in `mime.go`.

+## License
+GNU GENERAL PUBLIC LICENSE / MIT License

+Depending on how the project is built it can be licensed under either MIT or GPLv3.
+Thumbnailer links against the GPLv3-licensed libimagequant for lossy PNG thumbnail compression by default and thus also becomes applicable under the GPLv3.
+To build thumbnailer without this feature under the MIT license, please specify `--tags=MIT` when building the project.
+See LICENSE for more details.

 ## Dependencies
 * Go >= 1.10